MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-runtime-extensibility.md

 **Using extension properties on CRT entities with persistence**

 Any extension property that you add to an entity stays in memory for POS and CRT for the lifetime of either the object or the transaction, depending on the scenario.
 The extension property also travels across application boundaries.
-For example, if you add an extension property in Retail Modern POS and then call Commerce Scale Unit/CRT, the key-value pair is also available during the whole flow.
+For example, if you add an extension property in Retail Modern POS and then call Retail server/CRT, the key-value pair is also available during the whole flow.
 Additionally, if that entity is sent to during a call to Commerce Data Exchange: Real-time Service, the key-value pair is available during the process.

 > [!NOTE]
 > For HQ, extension properties are sent only for customers and orders.